FWSquatch/pysel/README.md

 ---
 ## How to configure
 The PySEL.conf file only has a set amount of issues for ease of understanding we will reference issues as events.
 In order to score an event changed enabled to `yes`.
-If you want to change teh point value of an event then change the `pointValue`.
+If you want to change the point value of an event then change the `pointValue`.
 To deduct points make make the pointValue a negative value.
 Finally to customize the message on the score report change the value of `msg`.

 An example event looks like:
 ```